asiratongue/intermediate-backend-projects/ShopShop/README.md

 - Implement Coinbase Commerce and Paypal Refunds into the payment service.
 - Deploy with Kubernetes, implement load balancing and auto-scaling.
 - CI/CD Integration with GitLab CI.
-- add a proper link in to the order, for email notification. 😆
+- Add a proper link in to the order, for email notification. 😆